Frechmatz/cl-synthesizer/README.md

     *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets to be exposed by the module.
     *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets to be exposed by the module.
-    *   :update A function that is called in order to update the values of the modules output sockets according to the values of its input sockets.
-The value of each input socket is represented by a keyword parameter.
+    *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
+The value of each input socket is passed via a keyword parameter.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.